IanWohlersUW/NitWDemo/readme.md

 A = SpeechBubble("Hi Mae!"), B = SpeechBubble("How are u"), C = SpeechBubble("Bye!")

-Here's a diagram of iEnumerators A and B - both just blocks log on start then wait for user input.
+Here's a diagram of iEnumerators A and B - both coroutine "blocks" just log on start then wait for user input.

 ![Two coroutines](Images/twoOfThem.png)